 Becky is Project Leader of a research endeavor investigating how people define happiness in China today.
-As the 2012 UN World Happiness Report shows, happiness indexes and surveys are increasingly adopted as a measure of good governance around the world.
+Happiness indexes and surveys are increasingly adopted as a measure of good governance around the world.
 And yet, definitions of happiness vary.
 Inspired by Habits of the Heart: Individual and Commitment in American Life by Robert Bellah, Richard Madsen, William Sullivan, Ann Swidler, and Steven Tipton, the examination of moral life in the United States, she has put together a research team to do something similar in China: understand how ordinary Chinese define "the good life."

 "The Concept of Fu in Contemporary China: Searching for Well-Being, Purpose, and the Good Life in an Age of Anxiety"